Beyond Acoustic

 Beyond Acoustic is an album by Philippine acoustic band MYMP (Make Your Momma Proud), released under Ivory Music in 2005.
 Beyond Acoustic was the biggest selling album ever produced by an acoustic band.
 The album debuted at number six on the Philippine Top Albums chart, It had been certified Gold Record after less than a month having sold 15,000 copies, To date the album had sold 210,700 copies in the Philippines.

 Commercial performance

-In the Philippines, Beyond Acoustic debuted on the chart after two weeks, debuting at number six on the Philippine Top Albums chart on (July 15, 2005).
-Then on its second week on the chart it stayed on number six position.
-On its third week the album had left the chart, it spent only two weeks on the chart.
-The album had sold 15,000 copies in the Philippines, after a month of its release being certified PARI Gold.
-To date, Beyond Acoustic had sold 210,700 copies in the Philippines.
+In the Philippines, Beyond Acoustic debuted at number six on the Philippine Top Albums chart on July 15, 2005, spending two weeks on the chart.
+After selling over 15,000 copies in the Philippines, the album was certified PARI Gold.
+To date, Beyond Acoustic has sold 210,700 copies in the Philippines.